-This tour operates on a minimum of 16 and a maximum of 24 participants
+The Main tour operates on a minimum of 16 and a maximum of 20 participants.

 If you would like to have a tour on dates other than the above ones or with a customised itinerary, please contact us and we will be happy to work out an exclusive program for you.

 You may e-mail us at firstname.lastname@example.org or call 1-604-264-7378.
 Residents of U.S.A./Canada may call us toll free at 1-800-663-0844.